IDAES/idaes-pse/docs/transformations/variable_replace.rst

 .. module:: idaes.plugins.variable_replace

 There are a number of cases where it can be convenient to replace one variable for another.
 IDAES offers a convenient variable replacement transformation.
 This transformation is not reversible and can significantly alter the model structure.

-An example use of this transformation, is a parameter estimation problem where a model contains several instances of a particular sub-model and each model contains a variable that is a parameter to be estimated.
-In many the cases the parameter value should be the same across all the sub-models.
-One approach to this problem would be to add equality constraints to equate all the parameters.
-Another approach would be to use the variable replacement transformation to replace the parameter in all the sub-models by a single common variable.
+An example use of this transformation, is a parameter estimation problem where a model contains several instances of a particular sub-model and each model contains a variable (:math:`\beta`) for a model parameter to be estimated.
+In many cases :math:`\beta` should be the same across all sub-models.
+One approach to this problem would be to add equality constraints to equate all the :math:`\beta`'s.
+Another approach would be to use the variable replacement transformation to replace the individual :math:`\beta`'s with a single global :math:`\beta` variable.

 Example
 -------